yierw/Project3-Collaboration-Competition/README.md

 ### Getting Started

+1. Download the project folder

-1. Download `python/` folder from the udacity/deep-reinforcement-learning repository (https://github.com/udacity/deep-reinforcement-learning).
-This folder  edited to include a few additional pip packages needed for this project.
+2. Download `python/` folder from the udacity/deep-reinforcement-learning repository (https://github.com/udacity/deep-reinforcement-learning) and put in the project folder. `python/` include a few additional pip packages needed for this project.

-2. Download the environment from one of the links below (You need only select the environment that matches your operating system), unzip (or decompress) the file, and place the file in the project folder `Project3-Collaboration&Competition`
+3. Download the environment from one of the links below (You need only select the environment that matches your operating system), unzip (or decompress) the file, and place the file in the project folder `Project3-Collaboration&Competition`
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip)